dryglicki/akima86/README.md

 # The Improved Akima ('86) Method
 A python implementation of the Improved Akima Interpolation Method.
-The `akima` interpolation found in scipy or Matlab is the original algorithm in 1970.
+The `akima` interpolation found in scipy or Matlab is the original algorithm from 1970.
 Akima wrote a technical document in 1986 (linked below) that highlighted weaknesses in the original method and provided proposed improvements.

 # Installation